 [Tip-toeing a traverse along the edge of the sn'ice]

-Once down the Quartzite col we were surprised by the height loss / gain still ahead of us across the Clearwater River valley to the Devon Lakes area.
+Once down the Quartzite col we were surprised by the height loss / gain still ahead of us across the Siffleur River valley to the Devon Lakes area.
 We moved easily across the open terrain and a mild bit of bog before starting our way up to the lower slopes on Devon.
-We were surprised to hear voices above us after stopping for a water break and noticed a group of backpackers on the trail heading to Molar Pass.
+We were surprised to hear voices above us after stopping for a water break and noticed a group of backpackers on the trail heading to Pipestone Pass.
 For a few minutes we wondered if Devon Mountain was more popular than we expected! :) It isn't.

 [Looking back up to the col from near the bottom of the slope - should be fun on the way back too! :) We came down from the right but maybe the left would be slightly easier?]

 [Devon on the right, Willingdon, Crown and Tower on the left.
 They look much closer than they are.
 Trust me.]

 [We crossed several clear, cool streams on our way to Devon Mountain.]

 [This valley is deeper than you'd think when viewing from Quartzite Col!
 Notice the height loss still ahead of us before we finally start getting closer to Devon Mountain (right). ++]